k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 - TDMGUI:
   - Contains the scripts to create the TDM DB and the HTML of the TDM API DOC.

-When openning the TDM package the package also updates the following:
+When opening the TDM package, the package also updates the following:

 - Updates the **.bash_profile** file:
   - Adds the $K2_HOME/apps/pgsql-9.6/bin/ and $K2_HOME/apps/nodejs/bin to the PATH variable.